 For forty years, I've worked with and for children from preschool through eighth grade as a classroom teacher, principal, teacher educator, educational consultant and facilitator.

 After receiving an MSW from Howard University, I studied at the Gesell Institute of Human Development.
 Early in my career, I made developmentally based teaching the center of my educational practice.
 My core belief: Knowing what children at each age are developmentally capable of doing physically, socially, emotionally, and cognitively enables respectful, successful teaching of all children.

 In 1981, I co-founded Northeast Foundation for Children (NEFC), and helped develop the Responsive Classroom approach.
-I continue to present and write for NEFC.
-I'm also a facilitator for the Center for Courage and Renewal Northeast, which offers reflective professional development experience for teachers and school leaders based on the work of Parker J. Palmer, especially his best-selling book The Courage to Teach.
+I'm currently an Origins Fellow and a facilitator for the Center for Courage and Renewal Northeast, which offers reflective professional development experience for teachers and school leaders based on the work of Parker J. Palmer, especially his best-selling book The Courage to Teach.

 - Member for